 - Akshardham: Modern 10-story Hindu temple with an elaborately carved sandstone facade & nightly water/laser show.

-- Jama Mosque, Ahmedabad: Iconic yellow-sandstone mosque built in 1424 by sultan Ahmed Shah I, whose tomb lies nearby.
+- Jama Mosque, Ahmedabad: the Iconic yellow-sandstone mosque built in 1424 by Sultan Ahmed Shah I, whose tomb lies nearby.

 - Science Centre, Surat: Science Centre, Surat is a multi-facility complex in Surat, Gujarat, India built by the Surat Municipal Corporation in 2009, the first of its type in western India.